🏠 Home

 Inference

-In LLMs, inference refers to the process of generating responses based on the input (In probabilistic models, inference means compute posterior distributions of hidden variances).
+In LLMs, inference refers to the process of generating responses based on the input (in probabilistic models, inference means computing posterior distributions of hidden variables).
 Recent research has proposed a number of prompting techniques.
-Below, we briefly discuss some most representative methods.
+Below, we briefly discuss some of the most representative methods.
 For a complete list, please refer to the Prompting Guide.

-Besides the representative methods introduced above, which have human-discovered heuristics for prompt designs, there is another line of works that aim to automatically generate prompts.
-Such methods are also used for LLM red-teaming, which generates adversarial prompts leading to different attack goals.
+Besides the representative methods introduced above, which use human-discovered heuristics for prompt design, there is another line of work that aims to automatically generate prompts.
+Such methods are also used for LLM red-teaming, which generates adversarial prompts targeting different attack goals.
 See this post for more details.

 Efficient Inference